Why choose Creditor Insurance for your CIBC credit card?

 Note:

-1. Disability, Involuntary Unemployment and Loss of Self-Employment benefits also have eligibility requirements that must be met at the time of submitting your claim for it to be approved.
-For more details, review the frequently asked questions and the Certificate of Insurance located under “Important documents and information.”
+Disability, Involuntary Unemployment and Loss of Self-Employment benefits also have eligibility requirements that must be met at the time of submitting your claim for it to be approved.
+For more details, review the frequently asked questions and the Certificate of Insurance.

 Making a claim

-Once Canadian Premier has been notified of the claim, they’ll send you a claim form within 15 days of the notification.
-If your claim is approved, Canadian Premier pays the benefit to CIBC, and CIBC applies the benefit payment to the insured credit card account.
+Your claim should be submitted as soon as possible after your date of loss.
+If your claim is approved, Canada Life pays the benefit to CIBC, and CIBC applies the benefit payment directly to the insured credit card account.

 Important documents and information